fabiochiquezi/Tool-NodeBoylerplate/README.md

-# Node Boylerplate
+# Node / TS Boilerplate
-A complete boilerplate to development in backend with **Node.js**, below is a list with all the technologies inside of this project and how to use it.
+A complete boilerplate to development in backend with **Node.js** and **Typescript**, below it's a list with all the technologies inside of this project and how to use it.
 <br><br>